Clinical Care

 What your doctor can do that lifestyle can't — screening cadences worth running, prescription interventions with their actual risk-benefit profiles, and biomarkers that genuinely move outcomes.
 A short, calibrated, lifestyle-first take on the medical side of midlife longevity.

 Most of the largest mortality levers on this site are behavioral: sleep, exercise, diet, smoking cessation, social connection.
 But a small set of clinical interventions delivers effect sizes that lifestyle alone cannot match in the populations where they matter — testosterone replacement in deficient men with cardiometabolic disease, menopausal hormone therapy initiated within the critical window after menopause, GLP-1 receptor agonists in obesity, statins for elevated apoB, hearing aids for midlife hearing loss.
-This pillar collects the evidence on those interventions, plus the screening cadences that decide who actually benefits.
+This pillar collects the evidence on those interventions, plus the labs and screening cadences that decide who actually benefits.
 The voice is the same as everywhere else on the site: what the evidence shows, what's overhyped, and where the limits of current data sit.

 What the evidence actually supports